MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/copilot-site-builder.md

 > [!NOTE]
 > Starting March 2024, Copilot in site builder is generally available for all Dynamics 365 Commerce customers globally.
 With this release, it now supports 23+ locales, [learn more about regional and locale support available](https://go.microsoft.com/fwlink/?linkid=2263265).
+>
 > Depending on the hosting region for your environment, some organizations may need to access Copilot resources that are not in your hosting region.
 If so, you can allow your request to be routed to another region by asking your system administrator to turn on the 'Enable cross geo communication for Copilot' flag in your Tenant settings.
-This flag shows your consent to use Copilot resources from other regions, [learn more](https://go.microsoft.com/fwlink/?linkid=2263523)
+This flag shows your consent to use Copilot resources from other regions, [learn more about cross-geo communications.](https://go.microsoft.com/fwlink/?linkid=2263523)

 If you run an e-commerce website, you know the importance of engaging and persuasive product enrichment and marketing content that can attract and convert your customers.
 However, it can be time-consuming and challenging to create such content, especially if you have a large product catalog and a diverse audience.
 To help with content creation, Microsoft introduced Copilot in site builder, a new AI-powered tool that helps you easily and efficiently generate high-quality content.